-14. ERS Settlement
+13. ERS Settlement

 - i.
 The settlement shall be done by the Nodal Agency under the State Deviation Settlement Pool Account under separate account head of ERS. - ii.
 The payment to ERS Provider(s) shall be from the State Deviation Settlement Pool Account Fund.
 There can be two types of pool.
 One is ZERO balance pool and other is pool having residual amount after settlement. - iii.
 In case of ZERO balance (also known as revenue neutral) pool, payment under ERS from or to State DSM pool to be considered as a part of pool balancing and accordingly payable and receivable to be made equal. - iv.
-In case of Non-ZERO balance pool, settlement towards ERS to be done directly with pool.
-In case of deficit pool, dispatch under ERS is not envisaged. - v.
-The ERS Provider(s) shall be paid at their fixed and variable charges, with mark-up on fixed cost, as decided by the Commission through a separate order from time to time in case of Regulation Up services for the quantum of ERS scheduled from the pool. - vi.
-Provided that, the fixed and variable charges allowed by the Commission and as applicable at the time of delivery of ERS shall be used to calculate the payment for this service and no retrospective settlement of fixed or variable charges shall be undertaken even if the fixed or variable charges are revised at a later date. - vii.
-The ERS Provider(s) shall adjust the fixed charges to the original beneficiaries for the quantum of un-requisitioned surplus scheduled under Regulation Up service. - viii.
-For Regulation Down service, the ERS Provider(s) shall pay back of the variable charges corresponding to the quantum of Regulation Down services scheduled, to the pool.
-Loss due to sub-optimal operation may be factored. - ix.
-Any deviation from the schedule given under ERS shall be in accordance with the State Electricity Regulatory Commission Regulations, 2014
+In case of Non-ZERO balance pool, settlement towards ERS is to be done directly with the pool.
+In case of a deficit pool, dispatch under ERS is not envisaged. - v.
+The ERS Provider(s) shall be paid at their variable charges, with mark-up, as decided by the Commission through a separate order from time to time in case of Regulation Up services for the quantum of ERS scheduled from the pool.
+Provided that, the variable charges allowed by the Commission and as applicable at the time of delivery of ERS shall be used to calculate the payment for this service and no retrospective settlement of variable charges shall be undertaken even if the variable charges are revised at a later date. - vi.
+For Regulation Down service, the ERS Provider(s) shall pay back the variable charges corresponding to the quantum of Regulation Down services scheduled, to the pool.
+Loss due to sub-optimal operation may be factored. - vii.
+Any deviation from the schedule given under ERS shall be in accordance with the State Electricity Regulatory Commission Regulations, 2014 - viii.

-- x.
 Sustained failure to provide the ERS (barring unit tripping) by ERS Provider(s) shall attract penalties on account of gaming.
-Violation of directions of Nodal Agency for ERS shall also make the ERS Provider(s) liable for penalties in terms of section 30 of the Act. - xi.
-No commitment charges shall be payable to the ERS Provider(s) for making themselves available for the ERS. - 15.
-Detailed Procedure - i.
+Violation of directions of Nodal Agency for ERS shall also make the ERS Provider(s) liable for penalties in terms of section 30 of the Act. - ix.
+No commitment charges shall be payable to the ERS Provider(s) for making themselves available for the ERS.

+14. Detailed Procedure

+- i.
 The Nodal Agency shall, after obtaining prior approval of the State Commission, issue the Detailed Procedure within a period of 3 months of notification of these regulations. - ii.
-The Detailed Procedure shall contain the guidelines regarding operational aspects of ERS including scheduling and dispatch and any residual matter. - 16.
-Power to give directions - i.
-The Commission may from time to time issue such directions and orders as considered appropriate for implementation of these Regulations. - 17.
-Power to relax - i.
-The Commission may by general or special order, for reasons to be recorded in writing, and after giving an opportunity of hearing to the parties likely to be affected, may relax any of the provisions of these Regulations on its own motion or on an application made before it by an interested person. - 18.
-Power to amend - i.
-The Commission may from time to time add, vary, alter, suspend, modify, amend or repeal any provisions of these Regulations. - 19.
-Power to remove difficulties - i.
-If any difficulty arises in giving effect to the provisions of these Regulations, the Commission may, by an order, make such provisions, not inconsistent to the provision of the Act and these Regulations, as may appear to be necessary for removing the difficulty.
+The Detailed Procedure shall contain the guidelines regarding operational aspects of ERS including scheduling and dispatch and any residual matter.

+15. Power to give directions

+i.
+The Commission may from time to time issue such directions and orders as considered appropriate for implementation of these Regulations.

+16. Power to relax

+i.
+The Commission may by general or special order, for reasons to be recorded in writing, and after giving an opportunity of hearing to the parties likely to be affected, may relax any of the provisions of these Regulations on its own motion or on an application made before it by an interested person.

+17. Power to amend

+i.
+The Commission may from time to time add, vary, alter, suspend, modify, amend or repeal any provisions of these Regulations.

+18. Power to remove difficulties

+i.
+If any difficulty arises in giving effect to the provisions of these Regulations, the Commission may, by an order, make such provisions, not in consistent to the provision of the Act and these Regulations, as may appear to be necessary for removing the difficulty.